BeardedBry/custom/article1/readme.md

 `querySelectorAll()` will return a nodelist, which is an array-like list of html DOM elements.
 A nice thing about this method is that any valid CSS selector can be used, even pseudo-classes.

-On the original lists I was working with, there were hidden checkbox's with the class of 'fake-checkbox' on them.
-Also the inputs were nested in tables.
-I had to use a selector like this to get what I needed:
-`document.querySelectorAll('td.checkbox input:not(.fake-checkbox)');`

-Now I have a list of the checkboxes, all I need for this task is to know whether or not they are checked in or not.
-In some scenarios I may want to keep the label name or some other identifying information, but because this is a simple example with both lists having the same inputs all we need to know is the checked value in the order that they appear.
+Now I have a list of the checkboxes, all we need to know is the checked value and the order in which they appear.

 Looking at any individual selected element you can see that there is a 'checked' property with either the value `true` or `false`.
 `console.dir(allBoxes[0])`